 We've posted quite a few World # 1 wins in ARRL DX, CQWW, and WPX contests, as well as in 10 meter and 160 events.
 Our members are overwhelmingly CW types, but our contest wins are evenly distributed across both phone and CW.
-The statisticians tell us that PJ2T has been the most-logged callsign in all of ham radio for the past nine years.
+The statisticians tell us that PJ2T has been the most-logged callsign in all of ham radio for the past 10 years.
 We aren't the biggest, best, or loudest contest station on the DX side, but we're ALWAYS on in all of the major contests.

 Propagation from Curacao is almost magical.
 Located at 12 degrees north latitude, within the well-documented "equatorial anomaly" of 10 to 15 degrees above the equator, this is one of the best contesting locations in the world, especially for the ARRL DX contests.

-Curacao has an advanced infrastructure with good roads, reliable power, safe tap water, top notch medical care, great shopping, reasonable prices, broad availability of goods in stores, high speed Internet and digital TV connectivity almost everywhere, and 130,000 incredibly friendly, intelligent, and welcoming people.
-Nearly everybody speaks at least three languages, the University of the Netherlands Antilles offers many advanced technical degree programs, we have a large and mature commercial seaport and drydock, and the longest airport runway in the Caribbean at 11,500 feet.
+Curacao has an advanced infrastructure with good roads, reliable power, safe tap water, good medical care, great shopping, reasonable prices, broad availability of goods in stores, high speed Internet and digital TV connectivity almost everywhere, and 130,000 incredibly friendly, intelligent, and welcoming people.
+Nearly everybody speaks at least three languages, the University of Curacao offers many advanced technical degree programs, we have a large and mature commercial seaport and drydock, and the longest airport runway in the Caribbean at 11,500 feet.
 American Airlines serves Curacao with two non-stop 737s daily to Miami, and there's daily non-stop air service to Europe and to many other destinations within the region.

 If you would like to hear about becoming a CCC member, or would like to visit the QTH as part of a PJ2T contest team member, please contact me at firstname.lastname@example.org.

-When the CCC club is not contesting at the QTH, it is available for your use if there can be a CCC member on site to assist you.
-See http://www.pj2t.org for more information or E-mail me, Geoff Howard, W0CG/7, firstname.lastname@example.org.
+When the CCC club is not contesting at the QTH, it may be available for your use if there can be a CCC member on site to assist you.
+See http://www.pj2t.org for more information or E-mail me, Geoff Howard, W0CG/7, email@example.com.
 I serve as rental coordinator for CCC.